nhwivo/nhwivo.github.io/docs/my-projects/biol595proj.md

 ### Digital Drawing Tools
 --------------------------------------------------------------------------------
-<a href="https://firealpaca.com/" target="_blank">FireAlpaca</a>, a free Digital Painting Software, and the Wacom Intuos tablet were used for all the digital arts for this project.
+<a href="https://firealpaca.com/" target="_blank">FireAlpaca</a>, a free Digital Painting Software, and a Wacom Intuos tablet were used to create all of the art for this project.

 <figure>
 <img src="/assets/img/biol595proj_img/Screenshot (259).png" alt="Trulli" style="width:100%">
 </figure>

-### Cut Screens - Story
+### Cut Scenes - Story
 --------------------------------------------------------------------------------
 When the player interacts with an NPC, a cutscene like the one below would play.
 These cutscences are composed of multiple images, which get cycled through as the placer presses the `space` bar.
 A class named _CutScene_ when called creates an object that iterates through every image in a given folder and displays them one by one after `space` is pressed.
+The design of the player character is Purdue Pete (a <a href="https://en.wikipedia.org/wiki/Purdue_Pete" target="_blank">mascot</a> of Purdue University).

 <figure>
 <img src="/assets/img/biol595proj_img/ezgif-5-d847112642.gif" alt="Trulli" style="width:100%">